 Many programs automatically enroll their students in an Emergency Assistance insurance policy.
 You should establish whether or not you are covered by such a policy and, if you are, put the key contact information into your cell phone.
-If your program does not provide emergency assistance, you are covered by: ACE/Europ Assistance.
+If your program does not provide emergency assistance, you are covered by: CHUBB Travel Assistance program.

 Health Forms and Immunization

 It is never too early to complete any health forms and to start any immunization and other prophylactic measures needed for foreign travel.

 When receiving multiple immunizations it is important to set up a schedule as soon as travel is planned.
 Consult your program and your personal physician for the necessary health and immunization information.